To be in good academic standing, a student registered in Chemistry Department must:

 If there are challenges that may be hindering your progress, there are options:

 - Centre for Graduate Mentorship and Supervision and/or Graduate Wellness Services for strategies.

 - Address the issue(s) with your advisory committee members.
 Students may contact the Graduate Office to facilitate a meeting outside of your annual progress meeting with the Associate Chair.

 - Contact the Graduate Office to seek advice.

 Students must establish a supervisory committee within three months of entering the doctoral program.
-The committee will consist of the supervisor and at least two University of Toronto graduate faculty members.
-If a student is co-supervised, at least three are required.
-Student must fill out the Doctoral Supervisory Committee Enrolment form and submit it to the Chemistry Graduate Office.
+The committee will consist of the supervisor (or co-supervisors) and at least two University of Toronto graduate faculty members.
+One of the two members can be outside of the chemistry graduate department.
+Student must fill out the Doctoral Supervisory Committee Enrolment form and upload to the Chemistry Graduate Office folder.